rtaibah/jekyll-blog/_posts/blog/2007-11-11-21st-century-caveman.md

 ---

-title: 21st Century Caveman?
+title: "21st Century Caveman?"
 author: rami
-layout: post
+layout: historical-blog
-permalink: /2007/11/06/21st-century-caveman
+permalink: /2007/11/06/21st-century-caveman/
-categories: blog
+categories: Blog
 tags: humour, musings
 summary:  A couple of days ago while at work my boss made a funny remark on an E-mail from a vendor because of an obvious faux pas from the vendor's part.
 Later that day, I got two replies to that E-mail, one saying "LOL" and the other said "LMAO", I was a bit amused albeit the unprofessionalism of the whole situation, but I shrugged it off and continued working.